The Transporters: Evaluation

-Later replications of the study found similar results cross culturally.
+Later replications of the study found similar results cross-culturally.

 The series

 The Transporters DVD release(s) consists of 15 five-minute episodes, each featuring a key emotion.
 There are also 30 interactive quizzes and an accompanying booklet to reinforce learning.
 In 2007, the series was nominated for a BAFTA award.

 The series features eight animated scale model vehicles owned by a boy called Jamie.
-Each of them has an actual human face so that viewers learn to recognize real rather than cartoon expressions.
-All of the expressions were verified by an independent panel before they were included in the series.
+Each of them has an actual human face so that viewers learn to recognise real rather than cartoon expressions.
+All the expressions were verified by an independent panel before they were included in the series.

 There are two versions of the DVD, with different accents and vocabulary.
 The North American version is voiced by Kerry Shale and the British English version is voiced by Stephen Fry.

 The Transporters was originally commissioned by Culture Online, which was part of the UK government’s Department for Culture, Media and Sport.